hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 Many new down jackets feature nowadays a light ripstop shell to make the down jacket a bit resistant against moisture.
 One disadvantage of those light ripstop shells is that they are not very durable and if it starts raining your down jacket will still soak up water.
 However, we found them to be sufficient as we usually only wear a down jacket to walk around in camp or as an additional layer in my sleeping bag.
 So in general, we don't find it important to have a waterproof down jacket which would also lower the breathability of the down jacket.

 ---

-### Should a down jacket have a hood?

-We would go for a hooded down jacket, as you can use the hood also in your sleeping bag if temperatures drop below of what your sleeping bag is capable to handle.

----

 ### How to clean a down jacket?

 The best way to clean a down jacket is to wash it inside out in a washing machine with very low speed.
 As washing liquid we always use Nikwax Downwash and sometimes additionally Nikwax Downproof to make the down a bit more resistant against moisture.

----

-### What is the difference in traditional and hydrophobic down (or HydroDown)?

-Hydrophobic down does not absorb water that quickly as traditional down.
-A hydrophobic down jacket keeps its insulation longer than a traditional down jacket if it gets wet.

----

-### Down jackets compared to synthetic filled jackets

-Synthetic filled jackets keep you dry even so when they are wet.
-Disadvantages of a synthetic filled jacket is it's shorter life and it takes more space to pack it in the backpack.
-It also weights more to deliver the same amount of warmth compared to a down filled jacket.
-Down is more durable than synthetic fill, more breathable, windproof but also dries slower.
-A wet down jacket also weights more than a wet synthetic jacket since it absorbs more water.
-Usually, we carry our down jacket and sleeping bag in a waterproof stuff sack if we don't need them.

----

-### Which design features are important on a down jacket?

-To keep the warmth inside your jacket, a waist drawstring and wrist closures (e.g. Velcro) are important features.
-Pockets and a hood are useful as well.
-The hood should be sewed to the jacket if you want to get maximum warmth.
-Less pockets and zippers on a down jacket can also reduce weight.

----

-### Which fabric shell should be used on a lightweight down jacket?

-Many new down jackets feature nowadays a light ripstop shell to make the down jacket a bit resistant against moisture.
-One disadvantage of those light ripstop shells is that they are not very durable and if it starts raining your down jacket will still soak up water.
-However, we found them to be sufficient as we usually only wear a down jacket to walk around in camp or as an additional layer in my sleeping bag.
-So in general, we don't find it important to have a waterproof down jacket which would also lower the breathability of the down jacket.

 ---